-(a) Separate document.
-A proposed order must be a separate document.

-(b) Order template.
-A party submitting a proposed order must use Local Form Order Template.

-(c) Title.
-The title of a proposed order must identify the relief sought.

-(d) Revised proposed order.
-If the court's ruling differs from a proposed order, the prevailing party must not later than 7 days after the court's ruling submit to the chambers's email address and serve on all interested parties a revised order reflecting the court's ruling.
-The email must identify the parties served and the manner of service.

-(e) Objection period.
+- (a) Separate document.
+A proposed order must be a separate document. - (b) Order Template.
+A party submitting a proposed order must use Local Form Order Template. - (c) Title.
+The title of a proposed order must identify the relief sought. - (d) Order to be submitted.
+If the court instructs a party to submit a new proposed order to reflect its ruling during a hearing, the new proposed order must be submitted to the chambers's email address.
+The same procedure must be used if the parties resolve a pending motion prior to the hearing and the calendar is marked "order to be submitted."
+The proposed order will be held for a 7-day objection period.
+If the parties seek immediate entry of the proposed order, they must inform the court in their email that they have filed Local Form Certification Concerning Order to be Submitted. - (e) Objection period.
 An objection to an order submitted under subdivision (d) must be submitted to the chambers's email address and served on all interested parties not later than 7 days after submission of the order.
 The objection must include an alternative proposed order.
-The court may conduct a hearing in its discretion.
+The court may conduct a hearing on the objection in its discretion.

+This Rule has been amended to reflect the prevailing practice of attorneys requesting that a calendar be marked "order to be submitted" and to clarify the procedure for seeking immediate entry of a proposed order.
+Local Form Certification Concerning Order to be Submitted is new and is intended to document the parties' consent to entry of the proposed order.

+Consent orders resolving adversary proceedings and those filed in lieu of a motion are governed by Local Bankruptcy Rule 9021-1.